launchquickly/terraform/docs/README.md

 ## [Workspaces](https://www.terraform.io/docs/state/workspaces.html)

 Persistent data stored in a [backend ](https://www.terraform.io/docs/backends/index.html) belongs to a workspace.
 There is always a "default" workspace.
-In addition some backends support *multiple* named backends, allowing multiple states to be associated with a single configuration.
+In addition some backends support *multiple* named workspaces, allowing multiple states to be associated with a single configuration.

 Running a terraform plan whilst in one workspace will not affect the other.
-It is possible to determine the current workspace using:
+It is possible to determine the current workspace using the interpolation sequence:
 ```
 ${terraform.workspace}
 ```